BasiaFusinska/katacoda-scenarios/r-conversions/factors.md

-Factors are a specific type in R that represents enumeration or category.
+*Factors* are a specific type in R that represents enumeration or category.
-This type resemble char type, but plays a different role.
+This type resembles char type, but plays a different role.
 Category can be represented by a number and text, the difference is how it is treated.

 Regardless of the representation it cannot be used in calculations or text operations.
 You should consider it as the enumerable type.
-In languages like C# or Java it's equivalent to `enum` type.
+In languages like C# or Java it's equivalent to *enum* type.

 To create a factor one should use `factor` function.